jbiatek/BSGRulebook/rulebook.md

 #### Drawing a second Mutiny card

 When a player draws a Mutiny card above their limit, they are immediately sent to the Brig unless specifically told not to do so (or incapable of moving to the Brig, such as when "Helo" is Stranded).
+If a player draws a Mutiny card while resolving their old Mutiny card, they have not exceeded the limit since [cards that are being resolved are no longer "yours" or "in your hand"](#timing).

 Once the move to the Brig is resolved or skipped, the player must immediately choose Mutiny cards to discard until they are at their limit again.